Gobuild: reproducible binaries with the Go module proxy

 The transparency log is only used when downloading binaries using the "gobuild get" command, which uses and updates the users local cache of the signed append-only transparency log with hashes of built binaries.
 If users only download binaries through the convenient web interface, no verification of the transparency log takes place.
 The transparency log gives the option of verification, that alone may give users confidence the binaries are not tampered with.
 A nice way of continuously verifying that a gobuild instance, such as gobuilds.org, is behaving correctly is to set up your own gobuild instance that uses gobuilds.org as URL to verify builds against.

 Gobuild will build binaries with different (typically newer) Go toolchains than an author has tested their software with.
-So those binary are essentially untested.
+So those binaries are essentially untested.
 This may cause bugs.
-However, point releases typically contains only stability/security fixes that don't normally cause issues and are desired.
+However, point releases typically contain only stability/security fixes that don't normally cause issues and are desired.
 The Go 1 compatibility promise means code will typically work as intended with new Go toolchain versions.
 But an author can always link to a build with a specific Go toolchain version.
 A user simply has the additional option to download a build by a newer Go toolchain version.

-gobuild v0.0.25 go1.22.1 on linux/amd64
+gobuild v0.0.27 go1.22.5 on linux/amd64